ptown

 listings and reviews:

 "For a fun, interesting, and "on-the-go" lesson of Provincetown's art, architecture, and history, you can choose to take one of the Provincetown Walking Tours.
-The tours run [weekends], and the meeting place is the large anchor at Lopes Square, at the foot of the MacMillan Wharf." ----Provincetown Tourism Office
+The tours run [every day], and the meeting place is the large anchor at Lopes Square, at the foot of the MacMillan Wharf." ----Provincetown Tourism Office